furkantokac/furkantokac.com/themes/kodcu/README.md

 ### Sidebar

-**Coder Diary** comes with a configurable sidebar that can be on the left, on the right, or disabled.
+**Kodcu** comes with a configurable sidebar that can be on the left, on the right, or disabled.
 The default layout can be specified in the `[Params.sidebar]` section of the configuration.
 The position can be specified for home, list and single pages individually.
 Use the keys `home`, `list` and `single` with values `"left"`, `"right"` or `false`.
 The layout can be configured per page, by setting the `sidebar` parameter with one of the same values in the page's front matter.

 The sidebar consists of multiple widgets.
 Widgets can be enabled individually using the `widgets` key with a list of widget names as value.
 You can add your own widgets, by placing a template under `layouts/partials/widgets/<name>.html`.
 The list of widgets can be overwritten from a page's front matter.